merative/acd-containers/src/pages/migration/restore-file-storage.md

 toc: true
 ---

-All Annotator for Clinical Data (ACD) Container Edition consumers need to migrate their ACD instances from IBM ACD to Merative ACD by December 31, 2022.
+The Merative Annotator for Clinical Data Container Edition is the replacement for the IBM Watson Annotator for Clinical Data Container Edition.
+All Annotator for Clinical Data (ACD) Container Edition consumers need to migrate their ACD instances from IBM Watson ACD to Merative ACD by December 31, 2022.

 - For more information and general considerations, see [Migration Considerations](/migration/considerations/).
+- Additional storage migration options include:

+  - [Cartridge Redeployment with Shared File Storage](/migration/redeploy-file-storage/) to recreate the data by redeploying your cartridges to a new shared file storage volume.
+  - [Migration of Existing Shared File Storage](/migration/migrate-file-storage/) to migrate the data using the same shared file storage volume.
-- Refer to [Migration with Object Storage](/migration/object-storage/) if using an object storage medium.
+  - [Migration of Existing Object Storage](/migration/migrate-object-storage/) to migrate the data using the same object storage bucket.

-Consider the following when migrating an ACD instance that uses shared file storage as a storage medium.
-The following summarizes the steps needed.
+Plan to do the following when restoring from a backup to new storage as a migration path for an ACD instance that uses shared file storage as a storage medium.

-- Create a new namespace and ACD instance with zero replicas.
-- Turn off access to the existing instance.
 - Backup the existing persistent storage.
-- Migrate storage using one of these options:
+- Create a new namespace for ACD.
-  - Move the persistent volume to the new namespace and fix permissions.
+- Create a new storage volume and claim.
-  - Restore from the backup to a new volume in the new namespace.
+- Restore from the backup to the new volume.
+- Create an ACD instance in the new namespace and configure it to use the new storage.
-- Start up the new ACD instance and verify operation.
+- Start up the new ACD instance and verify operation, including any persistent data.
 - Enable access to the new instance and verify.
 - Remove the old instance at a later date.